Discrete conservation laws for finite element discretisations of multisymplectic PDEs: Continuous space-time finite element approximations

 Let $\bpoly{r}\bc{\aelement{j}}$ denote the space of polynomials of degree $r$ on an interval $\aelement{j} \subset \mathbb{R}$, and $\left( \bpoly{r} \bc{\aelement{j}} \right)^{D}$ be the $D$-dimensional vector extension of the aforementioned space, then the discontinuous finite element space is

 further to this the continuous finite element space is defined analogously with global continuity enforced, i.e.,

 \end{definition}

-\begin{remark}[Space-time finite element space] In this work we define our space-time finite element spaces through the tensor product of one dimensional spatial and temporal finite element spaces, allowing us, in some sense, to use spatial or temporal finite element techniques where required.
+\begin{remark}[Space-time finite element space] In this work we define our space-time finite element spaces through the tensor product of one dimensional temporal and spatial finite element spaces, allowing us, in some sense, to use temporal or spatial finite element techniques where required.
 We shall seek a discrete solution in the trial space

 which we test against all functions in